ToxicPine/eigentensor/README.md

 EigenTensor leverages tinygrad as its computational backbone for several key reasons:

-1. **Lazy Evaluation**: rather than immediately executing instructions, tinygrad builds out a graph representing all of the instructions which need to be executed on the GPU.
-This graph is not GPU-code, so it's memory-safe, cross-platform and can be optimized on a per-node basis.
-Yet, any two devices executing the same graph will get the same result, so it becomes possible to build a system of consensus around the result of each computation.
+1. **Lazy Evaluation**: rather than immediately executing instructions, tinygrad builds out a graph representing all operations to be executed on the GPU
+2. **Memory Safety**: the computational graph is not GPU code, making it memory-safe and cross-platform
+3. **Consensus Support**: any two devices executing the same graph will get identical results, enabling consensus verification
-2. **Model Compatibility**: many existing ML models are already specified in tinygrad, making them immediately usable within EigenTensor
+4. **Model Compatibility**: many existing ML models are already specified in tinygrad, making them immediately usable
-3. **Cross-Platform**: tinygrad runs efficiently across CPU, GPU, and other accelerators without code changes
+5. **Cross-Platform**: runs efficiently across CPU, GPU, and other accelerators without code changes
-4. **Optimization Features**: automatic kernel fusion, graph rewrites, and other optimizations boost performance
+6. **Graph Optimization**: automatic kernel fusion and graph rewrites boost performance
+7. **Per-Node Tuning**: the graph compiles into code which is heavily optimized for each specific node
-5. **Small Footprint**: lightweight codebase (<5000 lines) is easier to audit and less prone to vulnerabilities
+8. **Small Footprint**: lightweight codebase (<5000 lines) is easier to audit and less prone to vulnerabilities

+Alternative ways of accomplishing the same goals would either limit the applicability of EigenTensor to only certain types of computations, or be significantly more complex to use.

-## How It Works
+## How To Use EigenTensor

-EigenTensor consists of three main components:

 ### 1. Task Definition & Export